xlladdins/xll/docs/Excel4Macros/APPLY.STYLE.md

 **APPLY.STYLE**?(style\_text)

 Style\_text    is the name, as text, of a previously defined style.
-If style\_text is not defined, APPLY.STYLE returns the \#VALUE! error value and interrupts the macro.
+If style\_text is not defined, APPLY.STYLE returns the \#VALUE\! error value and interrupts the macro.
 If style\_text is omitted, the Normal style is applied to the selection.

 **Related Functions**